The Life And Legend Of Dick Proenneke

-Perhaps the greatest treat of an adventure to Twin Lakes, in the heart of Lake Clark National Park, is a visit to the hand hewn log cabin of Dick Proenneke.
+Perhaps the greatest treat of an adventure to Twin Lakes in the hear of Lake Clark National Park, is a visit to the hand hewn log cabin of Dick Proenneke.

 To roam a wilderness through which few other men have passed…

 To choose an idyllic site, cut trees and build a cabin…